 Become a Sustainability Intern!

 Join a team of high-achieving, environmentally-focused undergraduate students as an intern at UConn’s sustainability office!
 The OS hires interns during the spring semester, with work typically beginning in the fall semester (summer if desired) and continuing throughout the academic year.

 - Must be a current first-year or a second-year student pursuing a bachelor's degree at UConn

 - A minimum GPA of 3.2

-- An interest in environmental policy and sustainability
+- An interest in the environment, sustainability and their interactions with society

 - Excellent written and verbal communication skills for interacting professionally with faculty, staff, and students

 - Commitment to learning and continuous improvement